 It is worth remembering that there are clear cultural differences amongst many Chinese travellers, and some of these may be disconcerting to western customers.
 This is an area that the Chinese government has been trying to address in recent years, and in 2013 the China National Tourism Administration published a 64-page Guidebook for Civilized Tourism (encouraging better manners).
 As far as air travel is concerned, you are likely to notice that queuing is often disorderly and when for example flight boarding is announced, there can often be a rapid stampede of travellers pushing and shoving to get through the gate quickly.
 Loud talking (almost shouting) is another trait you might find disconcerting both on the ground and onboard flights.
 Spitting remains an issue despite educational promotions to stop this.
 Despite airline’s best efforts to keep passengers seated after landing, you may also find a number of passengers standing up to retrieve luggage whilst still taxiing.
 We guess that bit by bit such practices will gradually improve in coming years, but don’t forget there are 1.4 billion potential Chinese travellers.

 China Eastern Airlines is playing catch-up from a quality perspective when compared to China Southern Airlines and Air China (as one of the 3 Government owned airlines), and their new fleet additions on long haul routes offer a considerable improvement.
 You would not choose a Chinese airline if you must have standard western food and amenities during a flight, and it is also important that you don’t expect every member of staff to be able to chat to you in English (or other language).
 Staff are generally well trained and provide service in quite a regimented and disciplined manner, and remember, they often have to deal with very demanding Chinese customers.
-China Eastern Airlines is a good choice if you are planning a trip to China and want to fly into Shanghai, although their standards are currently not meeting the 4-Star quality of China Southern Airlines or the top 5-Star quality of Hainan Airlines.
+China Eastern Airlines is a good choice if you are planning a trip to China and want to fly into Shanghai, although their standards are currently not as good as China Southern Airlines or Hainan Airlines.